Global versus Local Discrimination of Locally Implementable Multipartite Unitaries: Distinguishability of Unitary Operations

-\begin{thm} For any set of bipartite qubit unitaries, LDA is equivalent to LDR for perfect distinguishability. \end{thm} \begin{proof} LDA becomes different to LDR when the last party needs different probing states to distinguish different set of unitaries.
+\begin{thm} For any set of bipartite qubit unitaries, LDA is equivalent to LDR for perfect distinguishability. \end{thm} \begin{proof} LDA becomes strictly better than LDR when the last party needs different probing states to distinguish a different set of unitaries.
 Theorem $4$ of \cite{entangledstatesusefulsingle} states that if there are some sets of distinguishable qubit unitaries, then every set is distinguishable by any common maximally entangled probe.
 Therefore, in the restricted strategy, the second party can always choose any maximally entangled state irrespective of the communication coming from the previous party. \end{proof}

-\subsection{Main Results}
+\section{Main Results}